Accessibility 2011: Escape

 $6000

-Wind Playground is a site-specific project designed for Governor’s Island as part of the Figment festival’s sculpture garden.
+Wind Playground was a site-specific project designed for Governor’s Island as part of the Figment festival’s sculpture garden.
+The Black Rock Arts Foundation funded the installation’s initial construction in 2011, however the project is ongoing.

 Using boat, windsurfing and kite sail design techniques, Wind Playground is designed to dance and move in the wind.
 The sculpture is a surreal, multicolored environment of layered sails.
 Its interior is a maze of funnel-like tunnels, inviting people to crawl, play or meditate in their surroundings while absorbing a new understanding of wind phenomena such as wind acceleration, turbulence, updraft and wind twisters.
 Wind Playground is built using new and refurbished sail-textile/film and riggings (such battens, masts, booms, ropes, pulleys.)